ArenKDesai/Aren-s-Notes/Kafka.md

 		print(msg.value)
 ```
 ### Partitions
 In each partition (group), we need to know which consumers are in charge of which offsets.
 This can be a manual assignment with code, or Kafka could be asked to do this automatically.
+In this case, Kafka assigns consumers partitions when they s